 The fourth week of First Phase is known as Hell Week.
 In this grueling five-and-a-half day stretch, you'll sleep only about four hours in total, and expected to train for more than 20 hours per day.
 You'll run more than 200 miles by the end of the week.
 Every candidate will break down physically, but you'll succeed if have the mental strength to push past your self-perceived limitations and commit yourself to teamwork.
 Hell Week is the ultimate test of your will.
 Those who succeed move on to Second Phase.

 Basic Crewman Selection (BCS) is the basic conditioning phase and lasts seven weeks.
 You'll perform physical training, demonstrate aquatic skills and mental tenacity while continuing to build teamwork with your class.
 Each week you're expected to do more running, swimming and calisthenics than the week before, and your performance is measured by a timed run, timed obstacle course, and timed swims in the pool, bay, and ocean.
+The ultimate test of your physical and mental fortitude comes during week five’s “The Tour”, when you must apply skills, teamwork, and mental tenacity in various weather conditions – all with limited sleep.
 If you make it, you’ll go on to Basic Crewman Training (BCT).

 SEAL candidates become basic combat swimmers and learn open and closed-circuit diving.
 Second Phase, the combat diving phase, lasts seven weeks.
 This phase introduces underwater skills that are unique to Navy SEALs.
 During this phase, You'll learn how to conduct basic combat swimming and conduct open and closed-circuit diving.
 You must demonstrate a high level of comfort in the water and the ability to perform in stressful and often uncomfortable environments.
 If you're not completely comfortable in the water, you may struggle to succeed.
 If you do well, you’ll go on to Third Phase.

-Basic Crewman Training (BCT) develops intelligent and highly motivated SWCC candidates who'll perform under the most demanding conditions.
-You'll learn basic navigation and small boat seamanship.
-The ultimate test of your physical and mental fortitude comes during “The Tour” a three-day training period during which you must apply skills, teamwork, and mental tenacity in various weather conditions – all with limited sleep.
+Basic Crewman Training (BCT) develops intelligent and highly motivated SWCC candidates who'll perform under the most demanding conditions over a period of seven weeks.
+You'll learn basic special operations maritime skills, including navigation, gunnery, communications, combat medicine, engineering and small boat seamanship.
 Candidates advance to Crewmen Qualification Training (CQT) upon completion of BCT.

 Third Phase, the land warfare phase, is seven weeks long and will teach you basic weapons, demolitions, land navigation, patrolling, rappelling, marksmanship and small-unit tactics.
 For the final three and a half weeks of training, your class will go to “The Rock”, about 60 miles from Coronado, to San Clemente Island.
 The days become longer and more work intensive, set to mirror the work hours spent in the field.